developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/guide/about/index.md

 ### End of Support

-**EMDK 6.10 no longer supports target devices running Android 5.x Lollipop** or older.
-Distribution of the EMDK OS-update package for Lollipop devices ended with EMDK 6.9.
-The EMDK 6.6 was the final version to distribute EMDK as an OS update package with the PC/macOS installations for KitKat devices.
-For devices running Lollipop or later, EMDK updates for a specific device are distributed with the latest BSP or incremental security patch.
+**EMDK 6.10 no longer supports target devices running Android 5.x Lollipop** or older; support for Lollipop devices ended with EMDK 6.9.
+In general, EMDK updates for specific devices are distributed with the latest BSP or LifeGuard patch.

+ADD LINK TO LG PAGE

 -----